core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## External Signature Checkers # {#sec-processing-signature-checker}

+When a message is protected in group mode, it is possible for designated external signature checkers, e.g., intermediary gateways, to verify the countersignature of the message.

+Since they do not join a group as members, external signature checkers need to retrieve from the Group Manager the authentication credentials of group members and other selected group data, such as the current Signature Encryption Key (see {{ssec-common-context-group-enc-key}}).
+The support for signature checkers from the Group Manager is defined in {{sec-additional-entities}}.

-When receiving a message protected in group mode, a signature checker (see {{sec-additional-entities}}) proceeds as follows.
+When receiving a message protected in group mode, a signature checker proceeds as follows.

 * The signature checker retrieves the encrypted countersignature ENC_SIGNATURE from the message payload, and computes the original countersignature SIGNATURE as